joshbrew/bp_cordova_electron-old-/README.md

 `cordova platform add android`

-And to run automatically on a connected android device set up to be in developer mode:
+And to run automatically on a connected android device set up to be in developer mode, with USB debugging trusted on the device.
+It will look for an emulator if no device is connected.

 `cordova run android`